nfoss2/haskell_command_line_utils/README.md

 # Functional Programming Midterm

-For this midterm, you will be implementing a number of common command line utilities as Haskell programs.
-Look in the `midterm.cabal` file for the list of programs you will be writing.
-They are listed in order of increasingly complexity, so it is recommended to implement the programs in the order they are listed.
-Start with `echo`, then `cat`, then `head`, etc.
+This project implements a number of common command line utilities as Haskell programs.

-## Grading
+## Run Instructions

+- Open the project in the docker container (created by professor)
+- Run `cabal build`
+- Run `cabal -v0 run` <whichever command util> <arguments>

+Examples:

+- `cabal -v0 run cat test/lorem.txt`
+- `cabal -v0 run echo Natalie is the best`
+- `cabal -v0 run rev test/haiku.txt`

+## How this midterm was graded

 This repository has a number of automated tests that will run every time you push your code.
 Each test has a number of points associated with it.
 Passing all